 How to Fix Honeywell Thermostat Error 40

-You can inspect the air filter for signs of a clog, as well as the breakers and indoor unit’s blower for normal operation.
+You can inspect the air filter for signs of a clog, as well as the breakers and indoor unit’s blower for ordinary operation.
 If you turn the thermostat off and on again and error code 40 reappears, it's time to contact an experienced technician.

-Honeywell Thermostat Error e43
+Honeywell Error Code e43

 How to Fix Honeywell Thermostat Error e43